How It All Started

 We have thrown numerous events since the original backyard BBQ… A beach party at the Langley Events Center, A black and white event at BMW Langley, we transformed an airport hangar into a nightclub for an evening, hosted a comedy night, and most recently served 250 guests at the Long Table Christmas Gala down the aisles of Potters Nursery.
 What an amazing night, check out the photos in our galleries tab.

-This year will mark our sixth Gone Country and our 18th year of fundraising to fight cancer.
-We have never taken a penny and never will; Something we know our mom would be proud of.
+This year will mark our seventh Gone Country and our 19th year of fundraising to fight cancer.
+We have never taken a penny and never will – something we know our mom would be proud of.